mpv-player/mpv/DOCS/man/options.rst

     This is an object settings list option.
 See `List Options`_ for details.

+``--gpu-type=<type1,type2,...>``
+    Specify an ordered preference list of GPU types for automatic device selection.
+The first entry has the highest priority.
+If not set, hardware adapters are preferred over software ones.

+    discrete
+        A dedicated GPU.
+    integrated
+        An integrated/on-die GPU.
+On D3D11, requires Windows 10 1803 or later
+        to distinguish from ``other``; falls back to ``other`` on older systems. virtual
+        A virtual GPU (Vulkan only).
+    software
+        A software renderer.
+Requires ``--gpu-sw`` (Vulkan).
+On D3D11, does not work if ``--d3d11-warp=no`` is set. other
+        Any GPU not matched by the above types.

+    Types not listed still participate in selection as fallbacks using their default relative priority (discrete > integrated > virtual > software > other).
+    Ignored when a specific device is selected via ``--vulkan-device``, ``--d3d11-adapter``, or similar.
+Has no effect with ``--gpu-api=opengl``.

 ``--opengl-es=<mode>``
     Controls which type of OpenGL context will be accepted: